CarlosFMTZ/BlogWeb/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Bienvenido a mi sitio web " content = "Pasala bien :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Bienvenido a mi sitio web " content = "Pásala bien :smile:" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).